bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

-Bigraph Framework is a framework written in Java for the creation and simulation of bigraphs to expedite the experimental evaluation of the bigraph theory in real-world applications.
+Bigraph Framework is a framework written in Java for the creation and simulation of bigraphs to foster the experimental evaluation of the bigraph theory in real-world applications.

-The goal of this framework is to facilitate the implementation of context-aware and agent-based systems, and reactive systems in general.
+The goal of this framework is to facilitate the implementation of context-aware, agent-based systems, and reactive systems in general.
 It provides means for model-driven software development based on the bigraph theory.
 The high-level Java API eases the programming of bigraphical systems for real-world application.